oranb83/spark-playground/README.md

 ### Graph Mode
 Choose a graph to your liking: currently supports: Scatter / Pie.

+#### Note
-**Note:** Added reflection to display the supported types in case of user error in choosing the correct type.
+Added reflection to display the supported types in case of user error in choosing the correct type.

 `python main.py -g pie`